lucidrains/stylegan2-pytorch/README.md

 ### Attention

-This framework also allows for you to add self-attention to the designated layers of the discriminator, which have been shown to improve results from the SAGAN paper.
-To cut down on computation, I have used a more efficient form of self-attention called <a href="https://github.com/lucidrains/axial-attention">Axial attention</a>.
+This framework also allows for you to add self-attention to the designated layers of the discriminator, which have been shown to improve results, both from the SAGAN paper and from my personal experiments.

 ```python
 # add self attention after the output of layer 1